Diseases and conditions

 b) Medications:

 Certain medications can help manage symptoms and slow down the progression of the disease.
-These may include corticosteroids to reduce muscle inflammation and improve strength, heart medications to address associated cardiac issues, and others tailored to specific symptoms.
+These may include corticosteroids to reduce muscle inflammation.
+They improve strength.
+Heart medications address associated cardiac issues.
+Other medications are tailored to specific symptoms.

 c) Assistive devices: